sectoramen/CloudFormationStuff/README.md

 ## ProwlerMultiAcctEC2toS3withSSMandSQS

 Same as above but for multiple accounts.
 You can specify a *space* separated list of accounts to scan.
 You must have the right permissions and be able to assume role on these accounts.

+**NOTE**: Do NOT add -R and -A as Prowler parameters as they are added.